 Are you conscious of what you put on your face every morning?
 If you aren’t, it’s time you give it a second thought.
 Animals are abused, tortured, and mistreated, just so that the lipstick you love can last longer on you.
 Is it really worth forcing chemicals down their throats, dripping makeup into their eyes and onto their shaved skins in exchange for what’s on your vanity?
 You have the power to help end animal testing by adopting a more animal-friendly lifestyle.
-Choosing cruelty-free cosmetics allows you to save innocent lives and so you ought to be more mindful and compassionate.
+Choosing cruelty-free and vegan make up brands and cosmetics allows you to save innocent lives and so you ought to be more mindful and compassionate.

 Are ‘Vegan’ Cosmetics The Same As ‘Cruelty-free’?